qmick/nanoSTL/README.md

 # nanoSTL

-A simplified version of C++ Standard Template Library based on SGI STL
+A simplified C++ Standard Template Library based on SGI STL

 C++ STL somtimes is too large and complex to learn.
 I build this simplified one to make it easyier and test my own algorithm design ability.